Frequently asked questions

 You may not always get the best product if you stay with your current provider.
 Terms, options and rates vary between providers.
 Shopping around for a better quote could increase your retirement income.

-Paperwork and the complex nature of comparing quotes from other providers may seem daunting, but we can do all this for you.
+Paperwork and the complex nature of comparing quotes from other providers may seem daunting, but our partner can do all this for you.

 What are my options if I don't need an income straight away?